google/WebFundamentals/src/content/en/updates/2015/12/background-sync.md

 ## Permissions

-The demos I’ve shown use [web notifications](https://notifications.spec.whatwg.org/), which require permission, but background sync itself does not.
+The demos I’ve shown use [web notifications](https://notifications.spec.whatwg.org/){: .external }, which require permission, but background sync itself does not.

 Sync events will often complete while the user has a page open to the site, so requiring user permission would be a poor experience.
 Instead, we’re limiting when syncs can be registered and triggered to prevent abuse.
 E.g.: